 Note: Because the Baha’i Faith is the youngest of the World Religions it may be the only World Religion that knows the exact time of day that significance events in the history of its Faith took place.
 This makes the observance of Baha’i Holy Days rather unusual.
 Your Baha’i neighbor might be getting up at 3:30 A.M. to go to a 4:00 A.M.
 (3:00 A.M. is adjusted to 4:00 because of daylight savings time) for an observance of the Ascension of Baha’u’llah.
 If you’re awake at that time you are welcome to join us.

-Naw-Rúz (March 20 or 21): The Baha’i New Year’s Day coincides with the spring equinox.
-Naw-Rúz is an ancient Persian festival celebrating the “new day” and for Baha’is it marks the end of the annual 19-Day Fast.
+Naw-Rúz (March 20 or 21): The Baha’i New Year’s Day coincides with the spring equinox in the northern hemisphere.
+Naw-Rúz is an ancient Persian festival celebrating the “new day” and for Baha’is it also marks the end of the annual 19-Day Fast.

 Festival of Ridván The annual Baha’i festival commemorates the 12 days when Bahá’u’lláh publicly proclaimed His mission as God’s messenger for this age.
 Elections for local, national and international Baha’i institutions are generally held during the Festival of Ridvan.
 The first (April 20 or 21), ninth (April 28 or 29) and twelfth (May 1 or 2) days are celebrated.

 Declaration of the Báb (May 23 or 24): This Holy Day commemorates May 23, 1844, when the Báb, the herald of the Baha’i Faith, announced in Shiraz, Persia (now Iran), that He was the Herald of a new Messenger of God.
 The Báb’s Declaration took place at two hours and eleven minutes after sunset so it is often commemorated in the later evening hours.